stencila/stencila/README.md

 - [web](https://github.com/stencila/web) : Stencila in the browser

-Currently, four packages expose the platform in alternative host languages (packages for other languages, including Julia and Go, are planned)
+Currently, five packages expose the platform in alternative host languages (packages for other languages, including Julia and Go, are planned)

+- [js](https://github.com/stencila/js) : Stencila for Javascript (code shared by the `node` and `web` packages)
 - [node](https://github.com/stencila/node) : Stencila for Node.js
 - [py](https://github.com/stencila/py) : Stencila for Python
 - [r](https://github.com/stencila/r) : Stencila for R